-- The Procurement team tracks the number of days required to move a project from the point of having a finalized scope to having an executed contract.
-This is tracked across seven different project execution categories ranging from small, direct purchases to large requests for proposals. - For the twelve-month period ended August 31, 2018 GLWA Procurement is meeting or slightly exceeding execution goals for five of the seven project categories.
-Efforts are underway to improve the timing of RFB's over \$1 million and RFP's under \$1 million which are currently lagging.
+- The Procurement team tracks the number of days required to move a project from the point of a finalized scope to an executed contract.
+This is tracked across seven different project execution categories ranging from small, direct purchases to large requests for proposals. - For the twelve-month period ended September 31, 2018 GLWA Procurement is meeting or slightly exceeding execution goals for three of the seven project categories.
+Single Source, RFB Over \$1 Million and RFP under \$1 Million do show improvement this period.
+Efforts are being made to address the Small Purchase category which continues to lag.